Komrod/web-servo/README.md

   "server": {
-    "port": "80",                 <-- port of the web server "dir": "www/"                 <-- directory of the www root (from server dir) },
+    "port": "80",                 <-- port of the web server "dir": "www/"                 <-- directory of the www root (from server dir) "ssl": {
+      "enabled": false,           <-- if the HTTPS protocol is enabled "key": "",                  <-- SSL key file of the server "cert": ""                  <-- SSL certificate file of the server }
+  },
   "page": {
     "script": "node.js",          <-- extension of the JS to execute server side